Organic farmers get lesson in GMOs

 By STEVE BROWN

-PORT TOWNSEND, Wash. -- Organic producers tend to look at genetically modified foods as anathema, but Tilth Producers of Washington invited a professor of crop biotechnology to address their annual conference.
+PORT TOWNSEND, Wash. -- Tilth Producers of Washington invited a professor of crop biotechnology to address their annual conference, marking one of the first times a proponent of genetically modified crops has spoken with the group of organic farmers.

 "I'm not here to preach or to convert anybody," he said.
 "But there is not evidence that eating GM crops will make you sick."

-The public reaction to GM foods is nothing new, he said.
-The dramatic increase in corn production since World War II was the result of nitrogen-based fertilizers, high applications and hybrid corn.
-Scientists were told, "You're playing God," he said.
+The public reaction to innovations such as genetically modified foods is nothing new, he said.
+A similar reaction occurred when corn yields skyrocketed as the result of the introduction of nitrogen-based fertilizers, high application rates and hybrid corn.

 "You can't make a blanket statement for or against GMO," he said.
 "It must be a case-by-case basis.
 You must have scientific knowledge -- education, not just emotion."

-Anne Schwartz, a member of the Tilth Producers' executive committee, said until she reviews the evaluation forms from the weekend conference, she cannot characterize what the members' reactions were, but that she saw a good interchange of ideas.
+Anne Schwartz, on the Tilth Producers' executive committee, said until she reviews the evaluation forms from the weekend conference, she cannot characterize what the members' reactions were, but that she saw a good exchange of ideas.

 "We have supported the national policy of no GMOs in organic food," she said.
 "What I heard (Neff) say was that we need to be careful and precise as to we look to where GMOs might be appropriate and not be appropriate."

-She said people appreciated the opinion of longtime organic farmer Nash Huber, who said, "Energy spent fighting GMOs is a mistake."
+She said people appreciated the input from longtime organic farmer Nash Huber, who said, "Energy spent fighting GMOs is a mistake."

 Huber, who farms 400 organic acres in Sequim, Wash., said the challenge of farming nowadays is "getting people on the land."